wtser/maintainablecss/_chapters/02-semantics.md

 > "[...] authors are encouraged to use values that describe the nature of the content, rather than values that describe the desired presentation of the content."

-## 11. Because styling state is easier
+## 11. 表达状态样式更简单Because styling state is easier

 Consider the following HTML: